iChickn/YouTube_Views_Bot/README.md

 sudo pacman install -Sy git
 ```

-## Installation on Windows OS
-This tool was coded for Linux(Like: Debian).
-So you can install Virtual Machine in your Windows OS and install ubuntu on it.
-And enter the same command for Ubuntu.
-For more help you can ask in my Telegram Group(http://t.me/linux_repo).

-## Installation on Termux:
-This tool was coded for Linux(Like: Debian).
-So you can use my Deskify tool to install Ubuntu or Debian with desktop environment.
-And enter the same command for Ubuntu.
-For more help you can ask in my Telegram Group(http://t.me/linux-repo).

 ## Requirements:
+This tool needs a Linux environment.
 This tool depends on python3 and uses some libraries.
 In order to install them, you can use `pip3` command.
 To update the tool I made a `update.sh` script.

-- Chromium Browser
 - PIP packages:
-	- requests>=2.22.0
+	- requests
-	- selenium==3.141.0
+	- selenium
-	- urllib3>=1.25.8
+	- urllib3
 	- colorama

 - Commands to download and setup:
 ```sh
 git clone https://github.com/AbirHasan2005/YouTube_Views_Bot